πŸ“©Sending Transactions on Solana

 • Cost: 1 credit per request

-• Transactions will be sent over staked connections via an optimized network (Asia, Europe, North America), minimizing latency and confirmation times.
-The fastest way to send transactions on Solana.
+• Transactions will be sent over staked connections via an optimized network (Asia, Europe, and North America), minimizing latency and confirmation times.

 • Endpoint: https://staked.helius-rpc.com?api-key=xxx